gumbol/read-more-btn/README.md

 ## To do

 - Choose between word or char count or first occurance of a word.
-- Add control for coll and exp speed
+- Add speed control for coll and exp
-- Adjust buttons positions
+- Add support for more than ine article.
+- adjust button looks
-- Add other attributes to get article like class and id.
+- Add support for class and id.
 - Upload a better quality gif demo

 ## License